isomerpages/moe-zhonghuasec/pages/Sexuality Education.md

 (iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.
 You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) more information on MOE Sexuality Education.

-#### **Overview of Zhonghua Secondary School's Sexuality Education Programme for 2022**
+#### **Overview of Zhonghua Secondary School's Sexuality Education Programme for 2023**

 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) **website unavailable** for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.

 5\.
 The subjects that incorporate topics on sexuality include: <br>
 a.
 Science <br>